CrazyProger1/TestTask-1/server/README.md

 ### Docker

-Also, you have opportunity to run project via Docker.
+Also, you have opportunity to run the server using Docker.

 **Note:** _Before starting, make sure you have [Docker](https://www.docker.com/) installed and running._